openxthinking/docs/global/howto.md

 ## Color swatches

-!> This function is in early access and only available to certain merchants.
-You also need Bullet `v4.7 or above`.
+!> This feature is in early access and only available to select merchants.
+Bullet `v4.7` or above is also required.

 Swatches are a visual representation of product variants.
-To display swatches, you need the latest version of Bullet `v4.7 or above` and category metafields connected to your variants.
-With Bullet, variant options can be displayed either in a dropdown or as a swatch.
-If you're displaying variant options as a swatch, then you can choose to have these swatches displayed as a circle, swatch, or none, which displays the option value as text.
+To display swatches, you need the latest version of Bullet `v4.7` or above and category metafields connected to your variants.

 #### Set up

-1. From your Shopify admin, go to Products.
+1. From your `Shopify admin`, go to `Products`.
 1. Click a product.
 1. In the Category section enter your product’s category, and then select the most accurate result from the Product Category list.
-1. The product category must include a Color category metafield.
+1. The product category must include a `Color category metafield`.
-1. In the Variants section, click Add options like size or color.
+1. In the Variants section, click <kbd>Add options</kbd> like size or color.
-1. In the Connect metafield section, click Color.
+1. In the Connect metafield section, click <kbd>Color</kbd>.
-1. Click the Add color field and select any default color entries from the drop-down menu.
+1. Click the `Add color` field and select any default color entries from the drop-down menu.
 1. To add a custom color entry:
-	1. Click Add color, and then click Add new entry.
+	1. Click `Add color`, and then click `Add new entry`.
 	1. On the Add entry page, fill in the Label and Color fields.
 	1. If you want a pattern instead of a color, then fill in the Image field.
 If you add both a color and image, then the image will be used for the swatch.
 	1. Select a Base color and Base pattern.